DEWETRON/OXYGEN-SDK/docs/02_Quickstart/Quickstart.rst

 Quickstart
 ==========

 This quickstart guide will guide you through the necessary steps for building Oxygen plugins.

-For using the SDK a development toolkit is needed:
+The guide explains three necessary steps:

+1. Setup of a development environment
+2. Compiling OXYGEN-SDK
+3. A new plugin: Hello World

+Lets start with the setup of the development environment:

-* Visual Studio 2019 or better (for Windows)
+- Visual Studio 2019 or better (for Windows)
-* cmake
+- cmake
-* Oxygen
+- Oxygen

 A free alternative to Visual Studio 2019/2022 is *Visual Studio Code*.